evollu/react-native-fcm/README.md

 }
 ```

+### Pass `click_action` and `data` when sending notification
+When app is not running when user clicks notification, notification data will be passed into
+- `FCM.initialAction`(contains `click_action` in notification payload
+- `FCM.initialData` (contains `data` payload if you send together with notification)

+When app is running in background
+- IOS will receive notificaton from `FCMNotificationReceived` event
+- Android will reload the whole react app (I'm looking for suggestions to fix that)

+When app is running in foreground
+- Both will receive notificaton from `FCMNotificationReceived` event

 ## Q & A
 ### My android build is failing
 Try update your SDK and google play service